September 9th, 2014

 May 21st, 2012

 March 5th, 2012

-Here are my thoughts on compiling an A–Z of contemporary habitation, a project which is still open to contributors (downloads as two A3 sheets in a pdf)
+Here are my thoughts on compiling an A–Z of contemporary habitation, a project which is still open to contributors (2 x A3 pdf) How do we live?

 October 1st, 2010